 Upon hearing the word Google, almost everyone thinks about the mainstream search engine that we have grown used to and dependent on over the years.
 Here are some best-known Google Easter eggs in various categories such as games, Google’s tribute to some TV show, history, etc…

-The iconic home screen of the Google search engine with the search box in between and the ‘Google Search’ and ‘I’m feeling lucky’ beside it is synonymous with the Internet itself.
+The iconic home screen of the Google search engine with the search box in between the ‘Google Search’ and ‘I’m feeling lucky’ beside it is synonymous with the Internet itself.

 I’m FEELING LUCKY